buejoulmnq489/buejoulmnq489/README.md

-- 👋 Hi, I’m @buejoulmnq489
+- Hi, I’m @buejoulmnq489
+- I wont give out any personal information
-- 👀 I’m interested in
+- I’m interested in coding in html, css, and c++
-- 🌱 I’m currently learning html and python
+- I’m currently learning html and python

 <!---
 buejoulmnq489/buejoulmnq489 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.